bodziosamolot/sourceGenerators/article.md

 The EmitCompilerGeneratedFiles and CompilerGeneratedFilesOutputPath properties allow to save the generated code to disk.
 There is a caveat: the generator works pretty much on every keystroke but the files are saved only on build.
 To observe that behaviour
 I've added a static method in the controller that has the name of the first Controller in our app.
-If You change the name of the `DummyController` the name of the static method on the IncrementalMetadataController should update immediately in the IDE but not on disk.
+If you change the name of the `DummyController` the name of the static method on the IncrementalMetadataController should update immediately in the IDE but not on disk.
 It will synchronise on disk only after a build.
 I've noticed some irregularities in how this mechanism is acting so I wouldn't rely on it.
 I was surprised that although breaking from time to time it worked better in Rider (version 2021.3.3) than in Visual Studio 2022 Community (version 17.1.3).